Conversations in L.A.

 Conversations in L.A. is a one-shot romantic drama television series about the relationship between an older woman and a much younger man that was created, written, and directed by veteran stage actress Anne Marie Cummings.
 It follows the conversations between Michelle and Gus as they meet and fall in love, and the conversations they have with the people they know, who oppose their relationship in the City of Angels.
 The decision Cummings made to have the series filmed in the one-shot style with 360-camera choreography, was to submerge viewers into the world of the characters, as well as give actors an exhilarating experience similar to that of being on stage - - building the consequential momentum of one emotional moment upon the next without having to “cut.”

-All three seasons are available on Amazon Prime (USA, UK, and CA), FandangoNOW, and ConversationsinLA.com, the series’ home website.
+All three seasons are available on Amazon Prime (United States, Canada, and UK), FandangoNOW, and ConversationsinLA.com, the series' home website.
 Seasons One and Two are available on iTunes (in English and Spanish).

 Season One premiered on ConversationsinLA.com, with 14 episodes of differing lengths, on December 1, 2017.
 Season Two premiered its eight, half-hour episodes on December 16, 2018 on Amazon Prime (Season One moved to Amazon Prime during this time as well).
 Seasons One and Two also premiered on iTunes on December 16, 2018.
 Season Three premiered its eight, half-hour episodes on Amazon Prime on March 15, 2019.
 And FandangoNOW picked up all three seasons and premiered them on their platform in October 2019.